-In the bar there are unwritten rules galore, and the entire experience can appear offputting for a tourist, and leave you wishing for the certainty of ordering a terrible cup of awful coffee in a Starbucks.
+In the bar there are unwritten rules galore, and the entire experience can appear offputting for a tourist, and leave you wishing for the certainty of ordering an awful coffee in a Starbucks.
 But don’t miss out – it’s actually good fun, delicious, and the locals will make allowances for you being a foreigner.

 Here’s how to do it.